Teambook for IT & Software Teams

 • Review each team member’s working schedule and allocations to ensure they reflect reality, not assumptions

-• Create a standard BAU or Internal project and apply it consistently across all sprints
+• Create nternal projects to book non productive hours and apply such bookings consistently across all sprints

 • Use the User View during sprint planning to resolve overcommitment before the sprint starts